 The labels we find on food tell us about the conditions and processes under which the food and/or its ingredients were produced.
 While this hypothetical FTI label would not in itself reveal much about the brand's production process or how sustainable its products are, it will let consumers know that the brand goes the extra mile to be accountable and open about their business.
 Tesco's failed attempt at labeling all of its products with their respective carbon footprints proves that such an endeavor is actually extremely difficult.

-It is important to note that the Fashion Transparency Index is run by a private entity and still very new, thus the extent of its research is expectedly inadequate.
+It is important to note that the Fashion Transparency Index is young and run by a private entity and still very new, thus the extent of its research is expectedly inadequate.
 That being said, I was more interested in the concept of such an index being an integral part of the clothing industry, in the same way that one could expect to see "USDA Organic" stickers at the grocery store.
 Hopefully, one day this consumer awareness of a product's origins and efficiency will extend from food and appliances to fashion and other significant markets.

 The assignment required me to familiarize myself with the issue, which is largely caused by the emergence of the "fast-fashion" business model.
 To help inform my project I conducted some ethnographic research which involved following, observing, and interviewing individuals, sometimes while they were shopping.
 From this I created surveys that helped me get a better sense of how people make decisions when they shop for clothing.